yarikoptic/build-debian-cloud/providers/vagrant/README.md

 ================

 This provider creates a vmdk file to be used in vagrant box.
-It uses a default vagrant user with sudo priviledges.
+It uses a default vagrant user with sudo privileges.
 VirtualBox additions are not installed as package is in contrib.

 Schema